Suing for emotional distress in Wisconsin

 How do you prove emotional distress?

-Proving emotional distress can be difficult, especially without qualified legal representation.
-There are certain things you can do to strengthen an emotional distress claim:
+Proving emotional distress to an insurance adjuster or in court can be difficult, especially without qualified legal representation.
+Successful claims for negligent infliction of emotional distress must prove:

 - Keep a daily journal of your emotions and symptoms.
 Record every way your life is negatively affected by emotional distress.